EMR and EHR. So much difference, just one letter can make!

 - Monitor and improve quality of care within the medical practice

 Alongside so many benefits, EMRs have one big disadvantage.
-The EMR system is designed for internal use by one practice, which means if a patient gets referred to a specialist, the EMR data (in digital form) cannot be shared with the specialist.
+The EMR system is designed for internal use by one practice.
+That means if a patient gets referred to a specialist, the EMR data (in digital form) cannot be shared with the specialist.
 The staff at the first practice will need to print out the patient’s medical details and mail it.
 This drawback makes the EMR system pretty much similar to paper records.

 After the development of EMR software, the healthcare technology providers realized there was room for improvement.
 That’s when the EHR software entered the scene.